cloudera/cmlextensions/README.md

 ```

 ### Dask
 Dask is a flexible parallel computing library for analytics in Python.
 We can create a cluster on CML infrastructure to scale out Dask processes.
-This `cmlextras.dask_cluster` module abstracts the dask cluster provisioning and operations so users can focus on their application code instead of infrastructure management.
+This `cmlextensions.dask_cluster` module abstracts the dask cluster provisioning and operations so users can focus on their application code instead of infrastructure management.

 Example usage:
 ```
-> from cmlextras.dask_cluster import DaskCluster
+> from cmlextensions.dask_cluster import DaskCluster

 > cluster = DaskCluster(num_workers=2)
 > cluster.init()